zerdlg/p4dlg/README.md

 @pv@ 9 @db.rev@ @//depot/codesamples/squery/squery.py@ 1 131072 0 11 1615560173 1614326814 B72B933FC28A76969DB23DA8A219091A 46151 0 0 @//depot/codesamples/squery/squery.py@ @1.11@ 131072
 ```

 It kind of looks like a .CSV file, but without column headers.
 P4D does not discriminate, each line is a record of some transaction, in order, as it occures and belonging to any of P4D's supported tables.
 So, to successfuly query journal records, we must rely on close familiarity to the p4 schema.
-As you might have guessed, P4Q has intimate knowledge of p4 schemas, belonging to any release.
+As you might have guessed, DLG has intimate knowledge of p4 schemas, belonging to any release.

 ## Connect
 ```Python